The Best Disk Cloning Software of 2026 [Free/Paid]

 1. Enter the BIOS or UEFI

-Depending on your motherboard, there will be a special key like Esc, Del, F11, F12, etc which you’ll have to press repeatedly when the system is booting up.
+Depending on your motherboard, there will be a special key like Esc, Del, F11, F12, etc, which you’ll have to press repeatedly when the system is booting up.
 You will then enter the BIOS or UEFI menu of your computer.
 It can look something like this.

 2. Change Boot Order

 Make sure the drive is connected to the computer.
-Now, find the boot option which is easy to locate in the older BIOS menus.
+Now, find the boot option, which is easy to locate in the older BIOS menus.
 In the modern UEFI menus, you can find them in the Advanced folders.
-You just move your new drive (where the OS is installed) to the top of the list.
+You move your new drive (where the OS is installed) to the top of the list.

 I hope this helps!